 - Monitoring compliance with provincial and federal regulations

-Environmental technicians often work in teams and play critical roles in conservation as well as protection efforts.
+Environmental technicians often work in teams and play critical roles in conservation and protection efforts.
 Keeping their job responsibilities and importance in mind, it is clear that this career is not going anywhere soon.

 - Qualification: A high school diploma